nandac/letterloom/tests/test-invalid-date/test.typ

 ///
 /// Test Scenarios:
 /// - Missing date field (not provided in function call)
-/// - Empty date field (empty string)
+/// - date field is empty string
-/// - Empty date field (empty content block)
+/// - date field is empty content block
-/// - Incorrect date type (number instead of string/content)
+/// - date field has invalid type (number instead of string/content)
 ///
 /// Expected Behavior:
 /// The function should panic with clear error messages indicating the specific